project-spool/final-submission/README.md

 ## Visualization Compilation
 Inside of `viz` contains an `index.html` file which contains a complete interactive data visualization of our best clustering results.
 To most easily compile this, open the `viz` folder with the text editor Brackets and create a live preview.

-The visualization requires a local server in order to dynamically read in `json` files, so you can also run a simple server by running something like `python -m SimpleHTTPServer 8888 &` and then loading the page on `localhost:8888`, but I haven't thoroughly tested this.
+The visualization requires a local server in order to dynamically read in `json` files, so you can also run a simple server by running something like `python -m SimpleHTTPServer 8888 &` and then load the page on `localhost:8888`, but I haven't thoroughly tested this.
 So opening the viz inside of Brackets is probably the best move.

 A link to download Brackets if you don't have it: http://brackets.io.
 The live preview is the top right lightning bolt button.